jturner65/LSTM_Lipreader/README.md

 https://www.dropbox.com/sh/1gjaeb7yhbxxpv4/AADgNnJQ5gZzAmWVRFDKJE3Ea?dl=0

 This link will expire on 6/1/2016.
-After this date, please email this jturner65@gatech.edu to get access.
+After this date, please email this 7strbass 'at' gmail.com to get access.

 Included in this dataset is also a 100 x 100 node torroidal hex SOM trained on the audio data of the first 130 of the videos.
 The library used to build this SOM is somoclu, found here : https://github.com/peterwittek/somoclu